Translate This Page

 pace, creating a tremendous need for practical-minded

-leaders who can innovate new ways of learning and meet the
+leaders who can innovate new ways of learning

 needs of diverse communities.
 Whether in traditional